kalyangoud288/M1_Convertion_Of_Number_System_Digital_Util/1_Requirements/Readme.md

 # Requirements
 ## Introduction
-There are different types of Number systems
+There are different types of Nber systems

-1. Binaryary Number System
+1. Binaryary Nber System
-2. Decimalimal Number System
+2. Decimalimal Nber System
-3. Octalal Number System
+3. Octalal Nber System
-4. Hexa-Decimala Decimalimal Number System
+4. Hexa-Decimala Decimalimal Nber System

-We have four types of number systems so each one can be converted into the remaining three systems.
-There are the following conversions possible in Number System
+We have four types of Nber systems so each one can be converted into the remaining three systems.
+There are the following conversions possible in Nber System
-1. Binaryary  To Other Number System
+1. Binaryary  To Other Nber System
-2. Decimalimal To Other Number System
+2. Decimalimal To Other Nber System
-3. Octalal To Other Number System
+3. Octalal To Other Nber System
-4. Hexa-Decimala Decimalimal To Other Number System
+4. Hexa-Decimala Decimalimal To Other Nber System

-i) BinaryARY TO OTHER NUMBER SYSTEMS:
+i) BinaryARY TO OTHER NBER SYSTEMS:
-•	Binaryary To Decimalimal Number System
+•	Binaryary To Decimalimal Nber System
-•	Binaryary To Octalal Number System
+•	Binaryary To Octalal Nber System
-•	Binaryary To Hexa-Decimala Decimalimal Number System
+•	Binaryary To Hexa-Decimala Decimalimal Nber System

-ii) DecimalIMAL TO OTHER NUMBER SYSTEMS:
+ii) DecimalIMAL TO OTHER NBER SYSTEMS:
-•	Decimalimal to Binaryary Number System
+•	Decimalimal to Binaryary Nber System
-•	Decimalimal to Octalal Number Systems
+•	Decimalimal to Octalal Nber Systems
-•	Decimalimal to Hexa-Decimala Decimalimal Number System
+•	Decimalimal to Hexa-Decimala Decimalimal Nber System

-iii) OctalAL TO OTHER NUMBER SYSTEMS:
+iii) OctalAL TO OTHER NBER SYSTEMS:
-•	Octalal to Binaryary Number System
+•	Octalal to Binaryary Nber System
-•	Octalal to Decimalimal Number System
+•	Octalal to Decimalimal Nber System
-•	Octalal to Hexa-Decimala Decimalimal Number System
+•	Octalal to Hexa-Decimala Decimalimal Nber System

-iv) Hexa-DecimalA DecimalIMAL NUMBER SYSTEMS:
+iv) Hexa-DecimalA DecimalIMAL NBER SYSTEMS:
-•	Hexa-Decimala Decimalimal to Decimalimal Number System
+•	Hexa-Decimala Decimalimal to Decimalimal Nber System
-•	Hexa-Decimala Decimalimal to Binaryary Number System
+•	Hexa-Decimala Decimalimal to Binaryary Nber System
-•	Hexa-Decimala Decimalimal to Octalal Number System
+•	Hexa-Decimala Decimalimal to Octalal Nber System

 __Features__